evolbioinfo/gotree/README.md

     * newick
     * nexus
 *  rename:      Rename tips of the input tree, given a map file, or a regexp, or automatically
+*  repopulate:  Re populate the tree with identical tips (having the exact same sequence)
 *  reroot:      Reroot trees using an outgroup or at midpoint
     * midpoint
     * outgroup